-In my blog The Key to a Close-Knit Family, I talked about how important it is for a family to pray together and to worship together.
+In my post called The Key to a Close-Knit Family, I talked about how important it is for a family to pray together and to worship together.
 Praying together as a family about a big decision will help you to be in one accord and to rely on God for His wisdom.

 6. Don’t be too hasty to discount your “gut feeling” about things.

 What many call “gut feelings” may be promptings from God to do or not do something.
-So we should heed those promptings as part of the decision making process.
+So we should heed those promptings as part of the decision-making process.